-While working in Arundel Court Primary Academy & Nursery, you have a duty of care towards the children/pupils/students here.
+While working in Arundel Court Primary Academy, you have a duty of care towards the children here.
 This means that at all times you should act in a way that is consistent with their safety and welfare.

-In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Karen Stocks (Headteacher) and Diane Cook (SENCO).
+In addition, if at any time you have a concern about a child or young person, particularly if you think they may be at risk of abuse or neglect, it is your responsibility to share that concern with the school designated safeguarding lead (DSL), who is Ruth Worswick and can be found in the ground floor SLT office (or ask the admin team to locate her).